More cracks found in Airbus A380 wings

 The latest problems were discovered in the same type of part as the earlier set of cracks, an L-shaped bracket which connects the wing's exterior to the internal "rib" structure.

-A380 wings are manufactured in Broughton, north Wales, and shipped to Airbus headquarters in Toulouse, France, for final assembly.
+A380 wings are manufactured in Broughton, north Wales, and shipped to Airbus headquarers in Toulouse, France, for final assembly.

 Industry journal Air Transport Intelligence said the brackets, known as rib feet, had been stressed during the manufacturing process and that this was being fixed.